Vectors of spread:

 - Don’t unload, park, or store equipment or vehicles in infested areas; remove plant material from any equipment, vehicles or clothing used in such areas and wash equipment and vehicles at designated cleaning sites before leaving infested areas.

 - Wearing protective gear (waterproof gloves, rubber raincoat and pants, eye protection, and possibly a respirator), small Spurge Laurel plants may be hand-pulled.

 - Plant material must be bagged and taken to a landfill (DO NOT COMPOST).

 - Monitor area for any new seedlings and cover with deep mulch.

 - See WorksafeBC for more information on how to protect yourself from Spurge Laurel.

-- During any time from bud to late blooming stage, plants may be spot-sprayed until leaves and stems are wet with a product containing triclopyr (in accordance with the conditions listed on the label).
+- From bud to late blooming stage, plants may be spot-sprayed until leaves and stems are wet with a product containing triclopyr (in accordance with the conditions listed on the label).

 - Note that there is potential to injure nearby broadleaf plants when using triclopyr.

 There are currently no known biological agents for Spurge Laurel.

-East Multnomah Soil Water Conservation District, Weeds to Know: Spurge Laurel, https://emswcd.org/on-your-land/weeds/weeds-to-know/spurge-laurel/
+- East Multnomah Soil and Water Conservation District, Spurge Laurel, https://emswcd.org/on-your-land/weeds/weeds-to-know/spurge-laurel/